winverse/euler-hs/README.md

 # Why Haskell?
   The Haskell has a several features.
-  For example Laze evaluation, Type Guard, Pattern matching, etc...
+  For example Lazy evaluation, Type guard, Pattern matching, etc...
   but What I want to learn the most is Type System (it is called Type checking) in Haskell
   The Type System is, i think, the most important thing in modern programming language,
-  [Rust](https://www.rust-lang.org/) what seems to have been influenced by haskell, is also has a powerful type system. also [Yi KwangKeun](http://ropas.snu.ac.kr/~kwang/) proffessor at Seoul Natioal university(SNU), insisted type system as the reason why we need to learn nML.
+  [Rust](https://www.rust-lang.org/) what seems to have been influenced by haskell, is also has a powerful type system. also [Yi KwangKeun](http://ropas.snu.ac.kr/~kwang/) proffessor at Seoul National university(SNU), insisted type system as the reason why we need to learn nML.

   > references
   - https://www.haskell.org/